 The same thing can be said for clients you work with.

 Pitch Correction software will make minor adjustments that make them sound just a little better; they won’t be the thing that makes or breaks your vocal tracks, unlike what a lot of people on the internet tell you.

 With that said, there is a possibility that software does exist where it can turn a terrible vocalist into Ariana Grande, although, I don’t know what it is or whether it exists.

-The pitch correction software in Garageband is pretty basic; it just has the check-box to turn it on and off, as well as the slider bar where you can turn it up from 0 to 100.
+The pitch correction software in Garageband is pretty basic (my guide); it just has the check-box to turn it on and off, as well as the slider bar where you can turn it up from 0 to 100.

 What you can also do to correct imperfections in the vocal track is to zoom in to the highest degree of the vocal track, and then select and delete whatever sound is ruining the mix.

 For instance, from what I’ve been told, deleting the inhales before a person starts singing is something you can do with this tactic.

 Another way to do this is to use a noise gate, but with the noise gate, there is a risk that you’ll eliminate desired frequencies and sounds.

 What I did for this particular track, is I turned the pitch correction to around 67, because anything above that was creating the “robot” effect as people on the internet call it.